google-research/deduplicate-text-datasets/README.md

 This will run the entire deduplication pipeline top-to-bottom, starting with loading the LM1b test set, then creating a suffix array, finding all repeated sequences, merging them together to sequence ranges, and finally spitting out a deduplicated TF Dataset that you can use exactly as normal.

+Note that this finish script is often the slowest part of the pipeline, depsite doing the least work.
+I'm sure this is something that could be parallelized or made faster, but it's not an algorithms problem, it's an engineering problem.
+And that's not particularly fun.
+If you want to do this and submit a PR we'd gladly take it.

 ## A full end-to-end single file deduplication example

-If you have a large single file and want to remove all length-N duplicates from within that file, we also provide the helper script
+If you have a large single file and want to remove all length-N duplicates from within that file, we also provide the helper script here

 ```
-bash scripts/scripts/deduplicate_single_file.sh [path/to/source] [path/to/destination]
+bash scripts/scripts/deduplicate_single_file.sh [path/to/source] [path/to/destination] [N] [num_cores]
 ```